 Tighten Up a “Leaky” Gut

 Leaky gut is a condition related to the barrier epithelial cells that line the inside of the GI tract.
 Tight junctions connect epithelial cells together like puzzle pieces, protecting the integrity of the GI tract.
 When an individual consumes a meal and food particles enter the GI tract, toxins and pathogens sometimes hitch a ride.
 Tight junctions prevent these hitchhikers from crossing the GI barrier and gaining access to the rest of the body.
 Tight junctions also keep undigested food particles and digestive waste where it belongs: the GI tract.

-However, tight junctions can become excessively permeable as a result of chronic stress, antibiotic overuse, other unhealthy lifestyle factors, or heredity.
-“Leaky gut” gets its name because as tight junctions become more permeable, they “leak” GI tract components like toxins and food particles.
+However, tight junctions can become excessively permeable as a result of digestive disorders, chronic stress, antibiotic overuse, other unhealthy lifestyle factors, or heredity.8 “Leaky gut” gets its name because as tight junctions become more permeable, they “leak” GI tract components like toxins and food particles.
 This leakage allows these components to cross the GI barrier and into the circulation, where they wreak havoc in the body by activating inflammation and triggering food sensitivities.

 Understandably, “leaky gut” is also described as “intestinal hyperpermeability” or “suboptimal gut permeability.”

 Small intestinal bacterial overgrowth (SIBO) is characterized by excessive amounts of bacteria in the small intestine.
 SIBO is a condition that has been shrouded in confusion and was previously thought to only affect a small population of individuals with specific disorders or genetic abnormalities.
 As researchers learned more about SIBO and developed more robust diagnostics, it became clear that the condition affects a much larger population that previously thought.
 Additionally, many researchers believe that SIBO is linked with IBS.